How to Measure Rain with Rain Gauges

 Analog (or manual) rain gauges typically consist of a clear acrylic or glass cylinder, usually marked in inches and centimeters or millimeters.
 These devices may be mounted on a fence, deck rail, post, or placed in or on the ground.
 They should be located in an area where they are easy to access and empty, and should not have any obstructions over them (like the leaves from garden plants!) that could impact the accuracy of the rainfall reading.

-magnified measurement scale for easy reading from a distance.
-Analog rain gauges are inexpensive and easy to use - you simply empty the container after obtaining a measurement.vary in size and collection capacity.
-Some models are a decorative accent for your outdoor living space, others include features such as a
+Analog rain gauges vary in size and collection capacity.
+Some models are a decorative accent for your outdoor living space, others include features such as a magnified measurement scale for easy reading from a distance.
+Analog rain gauges are inexpensive and easy to use - you simply empty the container after obtaining a measurement.

-The rain collector should be mounted to a deck railing, post, or other level surface away from obstructions such as trees or an overhanging roof.include features such as long- and short-term rainfall records, and alerts for potential flood conditions.
+The rain collector should be mounted to a deck railing, post, or other level surface away from obstructions such as trees or an overhanging roof.
+Digital rain gauges include features such as long- and short-term rainfall records, and alerts for potential flood conditions.
 A rain alert can remind you to bring things in from the backyard before they get soaked!
 A big advantage of digital rain gauges is that they are virtually maintenance-free - you never have to empty the rain collector.

 Rain data is just one of the many measurements taken by weather stations.
-AcuRite professionalinclude all the features of digital rain gauges, and also measure temperature, relative humidity, atmospheric pressure, wind speed, wind direction and generate a weather forecast.
+AcuRite professional Weather Stations with Rain Gauges include all the features of digital rain gauges, plus precision measurements like indoor and outdoor temperature, humidity, barometric pressure, wind speed, and wind direction, all visible on a vivid display.